surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 		zend_internal_function internal_function;
 	} zend_function;

-When an object tries to invoke a method, the engine by default, will lookup into the object's class function table to invoke it, and if the method doesn't exist, it will invoke the magic `__call()`.
+When an object tries to invoke a method, the engine will by default lookup into the object's class function table to invoke it, and if the method doesn't exist, it will invoke the magic `__call()`.
 It will also check visibility (public/protected/private), and act accordingly :

 	static union _zend_function *zend_std_get_method(zval **object_ptr, char *method_name, int method_len, const zend_literal *key TSRMLS_DC)
 	{